fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 want to have to worry about accidentally squishing that limp corner too hard when working with it in the future.
 I had to fix this.

-I reached out to UCTRONICS support via their website directly.
+I reached out to Uctronics support via their website directly.
 I explained to them what happened, and they were incredible.
 They shipped not one, but two replacement trays all for something that was completely my fault.

-Best of all, thanks to Jeff Gerling and [his prior research](https://github.com/geerlingguy/raspberry-pi-dramble/issues/135), I went ahead and ordered a second set of standoffs with the hope that I'd get it right the second time - it worked like a charm!
+Best of all, thanks to Jeff Geerling and [his prior research](https://github.com/geerlingguy/raspberry-pi-dramble/issues/135), I went ahead and ordered another set of standoffs with the hope that I'd get it right the second time - it worked like a charm!

-#### Availability

 # Was the cost worth it?